 Filing, service and notice of the petition shall be in accordance with the rules and regulations promulgated by the Disciplinary Review Board appointed by the Supreme Court of New Jersey.
 See New Jersey Court Rule 1:20-21.
 Petitions for reinstatement under this Rule by a disbarred or suspended attorney shall be filed with the Clerk.
-Upon receipt of the petition, the Clerk shall refer the petition to counsel and shall assign the matter for prompt hearing before a Judge, provided however that if the disciplinary proceeding was predicated upon the complaint of a Judge of this Court, the hearing shall be conducted before a different Judge appointed by the Chief Judge, or if the Chief Judge was the complainant, by the next active Judge senior in commission.
-The Judge assigned to the matter shall, within 30 days after referral, schedule a hearing at which the petitioner shall have the burden of demonstrating by clear and convincing evidence that he or she has the moral qualifications, competency and learning in the law required for admission to practice law before this Court and that his or her resumption of the practice of law will not be detrimental to the integrity and standing of the bar or to the administration of justice, or subversive of the public interest.
+Upon receipt of the petition, the Clerk shall refer the petition to the Chief Judge, who shall determine whether it should be resolved on the papers or requires a hearing before a District Judge. counsel- If a hearing is required and shall assign the matter for prompt hearing before a District Judge, provided however that if the disciplinary proceeding was predicated upon the complaint of a District Judge of this Court, the hearing shall be conducted before a different District Judge appointed by the Chief Judge, or if the Chief Judge was the complainant, by the next active District Judge senior in commission.
+The District Judge assigned to the matter shall, within 30 days after referral, schedule a hearing at which Regardless of whether a matter is resolved on the papers or through a formal hearing, the attorney seeking reinstatement the petitioner shall have the burden of demonstrating by clear and convincing evidence that he or she has the moral qualifications, competency and learning in the law required for admission to practice law before this Court and that his or her resumption of the practice of law will not be detrimental to the integrity and standing of the bar or to the administration of justice, or subversive of the public interest.